wenlong47/Group11_Final_Project/README.md

 **Visulisations**
 **Time-Series:** Using time-series graphs, we ca see that the number of crashes went downn, immediately after Covid-19 was declared a pandemic.
 Even though, the numbers of collisions went up again, after 2020, they are still significantly below pre-Covid numbers.
 **Heat Maps:** By mapping collision hotspots, we tried to identify shifts in high-incident areas pre and post-lockdown, indicating changes in traffic patterns and potentially altered commuting habits.
+**Comperative Analysis:** We use bar charts  and stacked area charts to compare  different variables year-over-year, to highlight any variations in collision types and severety, with an increase in a certain collision type post lockdown.
+**Conclusion**